danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 This will catch regressions but failing tests only report the first mismatched line.
 This can make it hard to tell which case failed.

-Instead, we can our iterator to build a string of the same format as `case.expect`, then compare the two directly.
+Instead, we can use our iterator to build a string of the same format as `case.expect`, then compare the two directly.

 The conventional way to concatenate strings involves heap allocations.
 We've avoided them so far, why not continue?

 String literals in Zig programs have fixed lengths and are compiled into the [constant data segment of the executable](https://ziglang.org/documentation/master/#toc-Where-are-the-bytes).
 They don't live on the stack or the heap.
 We can use the lengths of the strings in `cases` to have the compiler allocate stack frame space for our `actual` strings.